Belagir/lisilisk/README.md

 ### Review uniform setting procedures

 Not very confident in how I handle uniforms and uniform blocks buffers.
+Also, there are some limits (array capacities) that are not well reflected in the backend.

 ### Textures

 There should be a new data object to deal with textures.
 Those textures should be passable to shaders as samplers.

+### World object

+There should be a world data object that is responsible for : the ambient light, fog (?), the skybox (?).

 ### UVs & quads